John0n1/ZIPPY/readme.md

     * Use absolute paths if relative paths are causing issues.

 2. **Error: Unsupported archive type**:
-    * Check if the archive type is supported by ZIPsnipp.
+    * Check if the archive type is supported by Zippy.
     * Use the `--type` option to specify the archive type if the extension is ambiguous.

 3. **Error: Incorrect password for ZIP archive**: